 Its popularity in the cryptocurrency space, use of cryptography, and distributed nature prove to supporters that the blockchain is the solution to many of our current cybersecurity problems.
 Akamai Technologies, for example, is currently building a blockchain-powered network for online payments.
 “Blockchain in and of itself is a security technology,” says Andy Champagne, VP and CTO of Akamai Labs.
 “It is really grounded in security principles.”

-News about hacks of Bitcoin exchanges is relevant for open, public networks where anyone can set up a node, but enterprise blockchain projects are different from public networks, Champagne says.
+News about hacks of Bitcoin exchanges from Bitcoin to Paypal is relevant for open, public networks where anyone can set up a node, but enterprise blockchain projects are different from public networks, Champagne says.
 “Enterprise blockchain is usually permissioned blockchain,” he says.
 “There’s a set of nodes, but the nodes are private, and access to the nodes is limited through a set of security perimeters to folks who are part of the institution.”